zammad/zammad-user-documentation/basics/what-is-a-ticket.rst

    A ticket is a thread of messages between a customer and an agent.

-.. hint:: You know you’re doing a great job when you
+.. hint:: You know you're doing a great job when you
    1) respond to tickets quickly and
    2) get them closed in a timely manner.

    👀 :doc:`Keep an eye on your dashboard </extras/dashboard>`
-   to see how well you’re keeping up.
+   to see how well you're keeping up.

 .. _ticket_settings: